TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-sdk-netsdk.md

 # Introduction to Azure Cosmos DB .NET SDK

-Please refer to below documents for a complete reference for using .NET SDK with Azure Cosmos DB.
+Please refer to the following documents for a complete reference for using .NET SDK with Azure Cosmos DB.

 ## **Recommended documents**